raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

 ### Why Docker?
 The Shipping Container Revolution

 Imagine you're moving houses.
 You could throw everything loose in a truck and hope nothing breaks, or you could pack everything in standardized containers that fit perfectly on any truck, ship, or train.
-Docker is the standardized container for your applications[^1_8][^1_9].
+Docker is the standardized container for your applications.

 **The DevOps Horror Story**
 I once worked with a team that had the phrase "works on my machine" painted on their office wall as a joke.
 It stopped being funny when they spent three days debugging a production issue that turned out to be a difference in Node.js versions between development and production.
 After implementing Docker, that phrase disappeared from their vocabulary entirely.

 ### Example 3: The Production-Ready Container

-Let's build a Docker container that's optimized for production, not just "works"[^1_8][^1_9].
+Let's build a Docker container that's optimized for production, not just "works".

 ```dockerfile
 # Multi-stage Dockerfile optimized for Next.js